nette/security/readme.md

 Documentation can be found on the [website](https://doc.nette.org/access-control).
 If you like it, **[please make a donation now](https://github.com/sponsors/dg)**.
 Thank you!

 In the examples, we will use an object of class [Nette\Security\User](https://api.nette.org/3.0/Nette/Security/User.html), which represents the current user.

+It requires PHP version 7.1 and supports PHP up to 8.0.

 Authentication
 ==============